OSOceanAcoustics/echopop/docs/install.md

 # Installation

 Echopop is not yet available to be installed on PyPI or conda.
-We plan to enable these distributions at release v0.4.2 after the current refacotring code is completed.
+We plan to enable these distributions at release v0.4.2 after the current code refactoring is completed.

 Until then, you can install Echopop from the repository following the steps below: